-Market and social pressures related to a lower carbon energy may result in increased reputational risks for our industry and decreased access to capital.
-Poor ESG performance may lead to subpar ratings from organizations that track ESG-related performance, impacting investment recommendations and actions by key investors, analysts and stakeholders.
+Market and societal pressures related to a lower carbon energy may result in increased reputational risks for our industry and decreased access to capital.
+Poor ESG performance may lead to subpar ratings from organizations that track and score ESG disclosure and information, impacting investment recommendations and actions by key investors, analysts and stakeholders.
 Negative ESG publicity may also affect public sentiment and, in turn, a company's social license to operate.